-CPA, Advocate, Ms. Michal Abadi-Boyanjo – Board Chairman of the Psagot Investment House.
+CPA, Advocate, Ms. Michal Abadi-Boyanjo – Board Chairperson of the Psagot Investment House.

 Michal Abadi-Boyanjo has extensive experience in managing financial organizations and organizations engaged in the public and private sectors.
 Served for about six years served as the Accountant General of the State of Israel, during which time significant reforms were made in government debt management, managed the issuance of bonds of the State of Israel and in global markets and was responsible for managing the state’s assets.

-Previously served as member of the Executive Committee of the First International Bank and was Manager of the Chief Accounting Department, Chairman of the Inbal Government Insurance Company, Chairman of M.I.
+Previously served as member of the Executive Committee of the First International Bank and was Manager of the Chief Accounting Department, Chairperson of the Inbal Government Insurance Company, Chairperson of M.I.
 Holdings, Vice President at the Ministry of Health supervising Israel’s sick funds and more.
 Between the years 1998-2006 was a member of the Israel Securities’ Authority’s General Assembly.

-She was appointed Chairman of Psagot in February 2018.
+She was appointed Chairperson of Psagot in February 2018.